openmultiplayer/web/docs/scripting/functions/Create3DTextLabel.md

 :::tip

-drawdistance seems to be a lot smaller when spectating.
+drawDistance seems to be a lot smaller when spectating.

 :::

 :::tip

-Use color embedding for multiple colors in the text.
+Use colour embedding for multiple colours in the text.

 :::

 :::warning

-If text[] is empty, the server/clients next to the text might crash!
-If the virtualworld is set as -1 the text will not appear.
+- If text[] is empty, the server/clients next to the text might crash!
+(Fixed in open.mp)
+- If the virtualworld is set as -1 the text will not appear.

 :::